Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 This getting started section walks you through:

-1. :ref:`Steps required to bind your CCM developer kit to an Infineon Account for access to CIRRENT™ Cloud ID <Getting the CCM Bound to your Infineon Accounts>`
+1. :ref:`Steps required to bind your CCM developer kit to an INFINEON Account for access to CIRRENT™ Cloud ID <Getting the CCM Bound to your Infineon Accounts>`

 2. :ref:`Steps to get your CCM developer kit online <Getting the CCM Online>`